 - Less risk of accepting unprofitable jobs or losing money on jobs.

-Several factors influence the cost of a job and how much you should charge.
-The hourly rate could total as low as $50, as high as $500 – and even more depending on the job.
+Many factors influence the cost of a job and how much you should charge.
+The average machining cost per hour could total as low as $50, as high as $500 – and even more depending on the job.

 - Designing and programming to run the part